 When the VPN Client needs to create a signature for a Brainpool user certificate, authentication method 14 is used by default, which is appropriate for a gateway that is not running in Restricted mode.
-If this type of certificate is to be used with a gateway running in Restricted mode, the dynamic parameter use_method_214 must be added and set to the value true (see section 25.2.4 Displaying more parameters).
+If this type of certificate is to be used with a gateway running in Restricted mode, the dynamic parameter use_method_214 must be added and set to the value true (see chapter 18 Managing dynamic parameters).
 The NID_sha256, NID_sha384, or NID_sha512 message digest algorithm is used for signature depending on the key size.